1. Research and prepare

 LinkedIn is a great resource you can tap into.
 Make sure your profile is polished and up to date.

-2. Calm your nerves
+2. The secret to calming your nerves

-Represent yourself the best you can by looking sharp and smelling good.
-But remember that overpowering aftershave or perfume can be just as offensive and distracting as body odour, so don’t overdo it.
+A first impression is made in 30 seconds.
+Give yourself the best chance by looking sharp and smelling good.
+Remember that overpowering cologne can be just as offensive and distracting as body odour, so don’t overdo it!

 You want to be the sleekest dressed person there when you arrive.
 Use people’s names if you know them and always thank them for the opportunity to interview.
 Showing respect shows that you value them.